arkency/posts/posts/2020-06-23-dont-blindly-apply-software-patterns.md

 #    or A-4 has failed (booked already by process B)
 ```

 This looks so simple - we have 2 processes (sagas).
-Each of them try to book some
+Each of them tries to book some
 seats.
 The first wins.
 The other one runs its compensating action to release already
 booked seats.